Navigating the Alignment-Calibration Trade-off: A Pareto-Superior Frontier via Model Merging

 We consider the Gemma-3 \citep{team2025gemma} and Qwen2.5 \citep{qwen2025qwen25technicalreport} model families, analyzing both their pre-trained (PT) base versions and officially released instruction-tuned (IT) counterparts.
 To explore the continuous space between a base model and its aligned version, we employ model merging to generate a series of interpolated models.
 We combine the weights of the PT model ($\theta_{\text{PT}}$) and IT model ($\theta_{\text{IT}}$) using a coefficient $\lambda \in [0, 1]$, where $\lambda=0$ recovers the pure PT model and $\lambda=1$ yields the pure IT model.
 Our primary results use Spherical Linear Interpolation (SLERP) \citep{slerp}, with linear interpolation and DARE-TIES \citep{linear_merge,dare} used to confirm robustness.
 All merging operations are performed using MergeKit \citep{mergekit}.
 Crucially, this is a post-hoc procedure that requires no additional training or gradient-based optimization and can be done without GPUs.

 We evaluate models along two axes: \textbf{task performance}, measured by accuracy on a suite of challenging benchmarks (MMLU-Pro, GPQA, BBH, MATH, and IFEval), and \textbf{calibration}, measured by Expected Calibration Error (ECE; \citealp{Naeini2015obtaining, guo2017calibration}).
 This defines our \textit{alignment-calibration frontier}.
 All evaluations are conducted using the LM Evaluation Harness \citep{eval-harness}.
-We continue our discussion of related work in Appendix~\ref{app:tasks}.
-Our code and data will be made publicly available.
+We continue our discussion of related work in Appendix~\ref{sec:appendix_rw}.